 The Fast is called by the name of Esther because it was she who first requested the observance of a fast of Mordecai: 'Go and gather all the Jews who are found in Shushan and fast over me, and do not eat and do not drink three days, night and day; and I and my maidens will also fast thus.'
 (Ibid.
 4)

-As a "Minor Fast," it is observed from sunrise to sundown.
+This is a "Minor Fast," which means it is observed from sunrise to sundown.

 WHAT IS PURIM?